22 May 1709 (baptised) to 28 March 1790 (buried)

 November 1751 to 7 January 1752:

-mate.
-The Three Brothers was engaged as
+The Three Brothers was engaged as a transport

-captain was John Walker.
+John Walker.

 James Cook served on the following Whitby ships: